GradleUp/shadow/src/docs/plugins/README.md

 automatically configured to publish the output of the `shadowJar` tasks as the consumable artifact for the plugin.
 See the [Gradle Plugin Publish docs](https://docs.gradle.org/current/userguide/publishing_gradle_plugins.html#shadow_dependencies) for details.

-## Special Handling of the Java Gradle Plugin Development Plugin

-The Java Gradle Plugin Development plugin, `java-gradle-plugin`, automatically adds the full Gradle API to the `compile` configuration; thus overriding a possible assignment of `gradleApi()` to the `shadow` configuration.
-Since it is never a good idea to include the Gradle API when creating a Gradle plugin, the dependency is removed so that it is not included in the resultant shadow jar.
-Virtually:

-    // needed to prevent inclusion of gradle-api into shadow JAR configurations.compile.dependencies.remove dependencies.gradleApi()

 ## Automatic package relocation with Shadow prior to v8.1.0

 Prior to Shadow v8.1.0, Shadow handled this by introducing a new task type `ConfigureShadowRelocation`.